traja-team/traja/docs/source/generate.rst

 Generate Random Walk
 ====================

-Random walks can be generated using :func:traja:`~traja.trajectory.generate`.
+Random walks can be generated using :func:`~traja.trajectory.generate`.

 .. note ::